ant-design/ant-design/components/table/index.en-US.md

 ### Why does components.body.wrapper crash when virtual is enabled?

-Because `rc-virtual-list` needs to get its ref to do some calculations, so you need to use `React.forwardRef` wrapper and pass the ref to the dom
+Because virtual table needs to get its ref to do some calculations, so you need to use `React.forwardRef` wrapper and pass the ref to the dom